-High number of clicks with little conversations may indicate possible ad fraud.
+A high number of clicks with few conversations may indicate possible ad fraud.
 The reason is that crooks usually are not interested in becoming customers.
 All they need is to generate impressions, clicks, or transactions that look real enough so they will be paid by the affected companies.

 Simply put, a bounce is a situation where a person visits the homepage of a website, without visiting any other pages on that website.
 High bounce rates may indicate ad fraud as fraudsters often just click on advertisements, without browsing through the websites to which those advertisements lead.

-However, more advanced ad fraud will browse the site and even submit fake transactions such as fill in lead forms or make a purchase with stolen information to help hide their tracks.
+However, more advanced ad fraud will browse the site and even submit fake transactions such as filling in lead forms or making a purchase with stolen information to help hide their tracks.

 High bounce rates may not always be caused by ad fraud.
 For example, if a website does not catch the attention of its visitors or lacks the information needed by those users, most visitors may prefer to leave it immediately after seeing its homepage.
 However, when high bounce rates are unusually high compared to other traffic sources, it is likely that there is ad fraud involved.

 Traffic Data Signaling Ad Fraud

 Traffic coming from less known devices and outdated browsers